avwsolutions/elastic-security-training-material/labs/06-AdvancedAlerting/README.md

 - Go to Alerts & Insights under Stack Management
 - Click Maintenance Windows
 - Create Window
-- Name it Weekly Reboot.
+- Name it 'Weekly Reboot'.
 - Add you weekly schedule, every tuesday from 20:00 til 21:00
 - You can add a filter to exclude alerts like using the `kibana.alert.rule.uuid` .